yuninxia/HPCToolkit/doc/src/users/spack.md

 ## Installing a Basic HPCToolkit

 Here we explain how to install a basic version of HPCToolkit with Spack.
-Following these directions will build and install a version of HPCToolkit that only profiles a program's CPU activity.
-To inatall a GPU-aware version of HPCToolkit or configure HPCToolkit for post-mortem analysis of thousands of profiles, see the [Configuration Options](#configuration-options) section on this page for descriptions of options that can be provided to a Spack install.
+The directions immediately below build and install a version of HPCToolkit that profiles only a program's CPU activity.
+To install a GPU-aware version of HPCToolkit or configure HPCToolkit for post-mortem analysis of thousands of profiles, see the [Configuration Options](#configuration-options) section on this page for a description of how to enable optional HPCToolkit features when building with Spack.

 Although spack can install packages with a single `spack install` command, we recommend that you always run `spack spec` first to verify